 The primary component of technical analysis is the stock chart.

-TurtleTrader® comment: The primary component for Trend Following is the price.
-You do not need to interpret a chart to make a decision when trading as a Trend Follower.
+TurtleTrader® comment: The primary component for trend following is the price.
+You do not need to interpret a chart to make a decision when trading as a trend follower.
 Charts are used on the TurtleTrader site to show example wins.
 But, when trading what good do they do if price is the only relevant variable?

 Technicians sometimes equate studying stock charts to a surgeon looking at x-rays before operating on a patient.